If you see a wild cervid with an unusual appearance or behaviour, please tell a wildlife protection agent by contacting SOS Poaching .

-Following the detection of chronic wasting disease (CWD) cases on a red deer farm in the Laurentides region in 2018, an enhanced surveillance area (ESA) was put into place and will remain until 2023.
+Following the detection of chronic wasting disease (CWD) cases on a red deer farm in the Laurentides region in 2018, the surveillance of the disease was enhanced in wildlife.

-In 2020, hunters who harvest a white-tailed deer or a moose aged over 12 months in the ESA or within the 45 km movement restriction zone must imperatively have their game tested, starting on October 3, through one of the following methods:
+In 2020, all hunters who harvest a white-tailed deer or a moose over 12 months old in a 45 km radius from where CWD cases were detected in 2018 must have their game tested for CWD through one of the following methods:

 By going to one of these registration stations during white-tailed deer hunting seasons:

 1404, route 117

 14-1, rang Sainte-Julie Est